-Can Investment Account be Protected by Adding Co-Owner?
+Can Investment Account be Medicaid Protected by Adding Co-Owner?

-Yes, but it’s a little complicated.
-In Massachusetts, where I practice, there’s a presumption that an investment account with two owners is owned half by each, so by placing Friday’s name on the account would for Medicaid purposes be a transfer of half the account to him.
+Perhaps, depending on your state.
+In Massachusetts, where I practice, there’s a presumption that an investment account with two owners is owned half by each, so placing Friday’s name on the account would, for Medicaid (MassHealth in Massachusetts) purposes, be a transfer of half the account to him.
 That half of the account would no longer be considered to be owned by you and would not be considered your countable asset in terms of determining your eligibility for benefits.
 Other states may have other deeming rules.

 In Massachusetts, this would mean that doing so would cause you to be ineligible for Medicaid coverage of nursing home care for the following five years.
-It would be important to document your gift, either through filing a gift tax return or perhaps writing a letter to your children explaining the gift.
+It would be important to document your gift, either by filing a gift tax return or perhaps writing a letter to your children explaining the gift.
 (For reasons I’ve never understood, the Massachusetts presumption with respect to co-owned bank accounts is exactly the opposite—that they are owned entirely by the applicant for benefits absent proof to the contrary.)

-In short, whether taking this step would help protect the account depends on a number of factors, including your state’s deeming rules, the amount of appreciation of the assets held in the account, and your confidence in Friday sharing the account with your children.
-Depending on the size of the account, it might make the most sense to assume that it will be available for your living and care needs as they arise, knowing that your condominium is protected for your children.
+In short, whether taking this step would help protect the account depends on a number of factors, including your state’s deeming rules, the amount of appreciation of the assets held in the account, and your estate planning wishes.
+Depending on the size of the account, it might make the most sense to assume that it will be available for your living and care needs as they arise, knowing that your condominium is protected by the irrevocable trust.